Children's Hospital Colorado

 Social determinants of child health

-• 10% relates to the physical environment or environmental quality
+• Physical environment or environmental quality

 Many children experience overlapping social determinants of health, such as low income, lack of transportation and poor access to safe places and role models, which consequently affects their health and well-being.